yguitton/training-material/topics/statistics/tutorials/flexynesis_classification/tutorial.md

 >        - *"Is there a header for the data's columns ?"*: `Yes`
 >            - *"List of Fields"*: `Column: 1`
 >
-> 2. Rename the output to `TABPFN ready test data - CNA` {: .hands_on}
+> 2. Rename the output to `TabPFN ready test data - CNA` {: .hands_on}

-Now the CNA data is ready for TABPFN.
+Now the CNA data is ready for TabPFN.
 Let's do the same for GEX!

 ## GEX data